wangtaotao0524/arcane/docs/docs/getting-started/configuration.md

 ## Initial Setup

-When you first access Arcane, you'll be guided through a setup process where you can configure these settings.
+When you first access Arcane, you'll be guided through a setup process where you can configure the essential settings.
 You can modify them later at any time through the Settings page in the web UI.